London and Croydon Railway: The Croydon line and other railways

-The South Eastern Railway got its authorising Act of Parliament on 21 June 1836 for a line from Dover, joining the London and Croydon line end-on at Croydon, and the London and Brighton Railway obtained its Act on 15 June 1837, also relying on running over the London and Croydon from Norwood.
+The South Eastern Railway got its authorising act of Parliament, the South Eastern Railway Act 1836 (6 & 7 Will.
+4. c. lxxv), on 21 June 1836 for a line from Dover, joining the London and Croydon line end-on at Croydon, and the London and Brighton Railway obtained its London and Brighton Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxix) on 15 June 1837, also relying on running over the London and Croydon from Norwood.
 Over the following two years the point of convergence with the L&CR was varied, but all the lines converged at or before Corbett's Lane Junction.
 Capacity at London Bridge was clearly going to be an issue, and the L&CR took further powers (11 June 1838) to enlarge its station then under construction at London Bridge.
-A Parliamentary Select Committee also became concerned about the safety of the arrangements, and in response the Greenwich Company was given powers to widen its viaduct on the southern side so as to make a four-track viaduct from Corbett's Lane to London Bridge.
+A parliamentary select committee also became concerned about the safety of the arrangements, and in response the London and Greenwich Railway Company was given powers to widen its viaduct on the southern side so as to make a four-track viaduct from Corbett's Lane to London Bridge.